cpmech/gosl/README.md

 ![](zdocs/vscode-gosl-01.gif)

-Another great thing about VS Code is the IntelliSense.
-Here, as soon as we start typing "m comma n two-dot equal T dot", Code immediately offers Size() as the first option because it matches the preceding code.
+Another great thing about VS Code is it's _IntelliSense_.
+Here, as soon as we start typing "m comma n two-dot equal T dot", VS Code immediately offers `Size()` as the first option because it matches the preceding code.
 Fantastic!

 ![](zdocs/vscode-intellisense-01.png)